 In today's post, we'll be going over:

-• How to know when it’s the right time to create your own
+How to know when it's the right time to create your own group board

 How often should I pin to group boards?

-As much as they’ll allow!
-Most group boards will have rules in regards to how many pins you can add to them per day (2, 5, 10, etc.), so check the board’s description to see if there’s a limit.
+As much as the group boards allow!
+Most will have rules in regards to how many pins you can add to them per day (2, 5, 10, etc.), so check the board's description to see if there's a limit.

 What should I pin to group boards?

-To increase your rate of re-pins – and thus, your ranking – you’ll want to do two things:
+To increase your re-pin rate, you'll want to do two things:

 a) Pin frequently (daily, if possible)

-Sometimes the high-quality content you pin to group boards will be your own blog posts, and sometimes it’ll be someone else’s content.
-That’s my point here!
-You don’t want to only share your own content to group boards, you want to share anything and everything that fits onto the board, as long as it’s high quality and likely to be re-pinned.
+Sometimes the high-quality content you pin to group boards will be your own blog posts, and sometimes it'll be somebody else's content.
+That's my point here!
+You don't want to only share your own content to group boards — you want to share anything and everything that fits onto the board, as long as it’s high quality and likely to be re-pinned.

 Following the rules of group boards

-Keep in mind that most boards will have specific rules of what you can and can’t pin to them.
-For example, this might be:
+Keep in mind that most boards have specific rules of what you can and can't pin to them.
+For example, the rules might include:

 When to create your own group board